emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 	.. note:: If ``--memory-init-file`` is used, then in addition to the **.js** or **.html** file which is generated, a **.mem** file will also be created.

 ``-c``
-	Tells *gcc* to generate LLVM bitcode (only).
-The linker is not run, and the final JavaScript executable is not produced.
+	Tells *emcc* to generate LLVM bitcode (which can then be linked with other bitcode files), instead of compiling all the way to JavaScript.